shop-manoa/shop-manoa.github.io/index.md

 The Category page displays the actual list of items and services of the selected category (filtered).

 ### Create item page
-The Create item page is a form where users can create an item to be put up for sell.
+The Create item page is a form where users can create an item or service to be put up for sell.
 <img src="doc/create-item.png">

 ### Make offer on item page